What are Side Effects of Anxiety Medications?

 Treatment of Side Effects of Anxiety Medications in Dogs

 Treatment of the side effects of anxiety medication in dogs can be multi-leveled, depending on the side effects and the cause of the anxiety and can be utilized alone or in any combination:

-Behavior training or retraining of either the canine or the family of the canine - this can include things like changing the timing of your attention-giving activities like petting, grooming and playing with your doggy family member so that he is ready for a nap when you have to leave him alone,or taking him for a long walk before you leave (again helping him to be ready to rest), or offering him a favored toy just before you leave.
+- Behavior training or retraining of either the canine or the family of the canine - this can include things like changing the timing of your attention-giving activities like petting, grooming and playing with your doggy family member so that he is ready for a nap when you have to leave him alone,or taking him for a long walk before you leave (again helping him to be ready to rest), or offering him a favored toy just before you leave.
 These activity changes can reduce the abruptness of your departure and lessen the separation anxiety and fear felt by your canine family member

 For some canines, behavior modifications for the pet, as well as the favored family members, can help to assuage the anxiety behaviors being exhibited by your pet.
 But, for those canines in which these various behavior changes or modifications aren’t successful at managing the anxiety in your pet, drugs may be the answer.
 It is absolutely not a good idea to venture down the medication road alone.
 You need to utilize the expertise and training of a reliable veterinary professional for guidance and the administration of these medications.